I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 The file test.org

 shows how to scale images.
-I found that scaling
+I found that scaling relative to the LaTeX textheight

-usually scale relative to paperwidth
+For LaTeX article documents I usually scale relative to textwidth

-, as article has portrait
+, as article has a portrait aspect ratio.

-When referencing SVG files to be included in the PDF-slides,
+When referencing SVG files to be included in the PDF-slides, inkscape

-is being run automatically in the background, to help
+is being run automatically in the background, to help LaTeX/Beamer deal with SVG.

 By default text